 Capability operator setup¶

-This guide tells operators what to configure on the host (env vars, external accounts, Docker socket, optional volume mounts) so that the five new agent capabilities work end-to-end.
+This guide tells the service provider running a Colony deployment what to configure on the deployment host (env vars, external accounts, Docker socket, optional volume mounts) so that the five new agent capabilities work end-to-end.

 The capabilities themselves are bound to the session agent unconditionally — none of them crash the agent when their configuration is missing.
 Each one degrades to a clean "not configured" error dict that the LLM can surface to the user.
 So no setup is mandatory; configure only the capabilities you actually plan to use.